akeneo/pim-api-docs/content/apps/using-openid.md

 ### Decoding the ID Token

-An ID Token is a JWT is composed of 3 parts encoded independently in base64: `header.payload.signature`.
+An ID Token is a JWT composed of 3 parts encoded independently in base64: `header.payload.signature`.

 We recommend using one of the libraries listed [here](https://jwt.io/libraries) with support for `RS256` to decode it and retrieve the values inside the payload.